 Trompe l’oeil paintings have a long history within the realm of the visual arts.
 The French phrase translates to ‘trick the eye’ and it dates back to the Roman era, where it was used to create doors and windows within highly detailed murals.
 An ancient Greek story recounts a competition between the rivals Zeuxis and Parrhasius, the former painting grapes that appeared so tangible that birds flew down from the sky to peck at them.
 Parrhasius’ painting won the competition – Zeuxis asked to have the tattered curtains drawn aside to view the painting only to realise that the painting was of the curtains themselves.

 De Scott Evans was an American artist, born in 1847 and educated at Miami University.
 He later moved to the midwest and began painting trompe l’oeil still lifes that were popular at the time.
-Although it was not a new artistic tradition, Evans incorporated fine brushstrokes with a bit of humor, evident in A new variety try one as well as the similar painting, Free Sample Take One.
+Although it was not a new artistic tradition, Evans incorporated fine brushstrokes with a bit of humour, evident in A new variety try one (c.1890) as well as the similar painting, Free Sample Take One (c.1890).
 Evans signed his paintings with a number of aliases including S.S.
 David as illustrated above.
 The detail in the wood grain coupled with the illusion of the broken glass and paper note inviting the audience to try a nut, complete the artifice and frame the nuts, giving them depth as they project into the viewer’s space.

-{Baked Risotto with a Walnut Parmesan Crust}
+Baked Risotto with a Walnut Parmesan Crust

 Yield: 6 servings